-If you'd like to lose weight and improve your health, you don’t have to spend a fortune.
-There are a variety of ways you can stay fit and lose weight for cheap.
-By following the tips listed below, you'll be able to achieve a healthier you without damaging your bank account.
+You don’t have to spend a fortune to improve your health.
+There are various ways you can stay fit and lose weight for cheap.
+Read on to learn how budgeting for healthy meals works and some tips that can help you achieve a healthier you without damaging your bank account.

-To find out which food products offer the best value, it's a good idea to compare unit prices.
-Your grocery store likely sells carrots in different forms and different sized bags.
-If they're selling two pounds of carrots for $1.89 ($0.94 per pound) or one pound of full-size carrots for $0.68 ($0.68 per pound), the full-size carrots are the better deal.
+Don’t just go by an item’s price tag.
+Instead, compare unit prices to determine which food products offer the best value.
+For example, your grocery store likely sells carrots in different forms and different-sized bags.
+If they're selling two pounds of bagged carrots for $1.89 ($0.94 per pound) or one pound of bagged carrots for $0.68 ($0.68 per pound), the one-pound bag is the better deal.
 Most supermarkets provide the per-pound price (or unit price) on the shelve labels to make this comparison simple.

-Even if you don't have a big family, you can save big by buying in bulk or going for the family size pack.
+Even if you don't have a big family, you can save big on healthy meals by buying in bulk or going for the family-size pack.
 If you see a sale on chicken, for example, it might make sense to buy in bulk and load your freezer so that you can defrost and then cook it over the next month.
 Meat is expensive, so it's a great item to buy in bulk.

 Produce can help you lose weight, but the truth is, it's expensive.
 Since most frozen fruits and veggies are steamed, boiled, or blanched and frozen within hours of being picked, they offer a fresh taste and nutritional value without the high price tag.
 They're also available year-round, so you don't have to wait until the summer to get your corn fix.

 To save money on meat, go for cheaper cuts.
 Rather than top sirloin, try pork loin.
-It's one of the most affordable meats because of its nutrient value and tastes delicious with a quick seasoning rub or long marinade.
+It's one of the most affordable meats because of its nutrient value- plus, it tastes delicious with a quick seasoning rub or long marinade.

-When looking for chicken, chicken thighs offer great value when compared with chicken breasts: so, look for the cuts that offer the lower unit prices to maximize your savings.
+When looking for chicken, chicken thighs offer great value compared to chicken breasts, so look for the cuts that offer the lower unit prices to maximize your savings.

-Meal planning is one of the best ways to resist the urge to eat takeout and fast food.
+Meal planning is one of the best ways to stick to eating healthy and resist the urge to eat takeout and fast food.
 Dedicate some time on Sunday to create healthy meal plans on a budget, for the upcoming week.
-Make sure you have all of the ingredients in your fridge and a written meal plan of what you'll be eating for breakfast, lunch, and dinner each day.
+Make sure you have all the ingredients in your fridge and a written meal plan of what you'll be eating for breakfast, lunch, and dinner each day.

 Make a little extra when you're cooking dinner so you can set a portion aside for your lunch or your children's lunchbox the next day.
 This way, you'll have a nutritious, homemade meal to eat and you won't be spending your hard-earned cash on unhealthy and high-calorie lunches out.